1817666/Bulk-Whois-Lookup-nic.ir/README.md

 Check your whois result in `result.txt`

 ## Sleep time
-You can change sleep time to prevent blocking in NIC.ir firewall ... check sleep time in line ... `sleep(10)`
+Change sleep time to prevent blocking in NIC.ir firewall ... check sleep time in line ... `sleep(10)`